What the council does when it receives a complaint

 • an indication of when we are likely to be able to provide a response

-• contact the complainant for consent to redirect the complaint
+• contact the person making the complaint for consent to redirect the complaint and explain why the complaint is for another organisation

 • promptly transfer the information to the correct organisation when consent is given.
-The other organisation is then responsible for acknowledging receipt and investigating the complaint
+The other organisation is then responsible for acknowledging receipt and investigating the complaint, in accordance with their complaints policy

 • explain which part of the complaint the council can respond to

-• co-operate with the other organisation(s) so that wherever possible the complainant receives a co-ordinated response
+• co-operate with the other organisation(s) so that, wherever possible, the person making the complaint receives a co-ordinated response in line with 9.4

 Investigating and reporting the outcome

-In most cases we will provide the outcome of our investigation in writing within twenty (20) working days of receiving the complaint.
-If we are unable to complete our investigation within this timeframe, we will agree a reasonable deadline for a response with the complainant.
+9.8 In most cases we will provide the outcome of our investigation in writing within twenty (20) working days of receiving the complaint.
+If we are unable to complete our investigation within this timeframe, we will agree a reasonable deadline for a response with the person making the complaint.

-Unless a complaint was made anonymously, we will keep complainants informed about progress and about any unexpected delays.
+9.9 Unless a complaint was made anonymously, we will keep person making the complaints informed about progress and about any unexpected delays.

-We will provide a written explanation for any complaint that is not resolved within six (6) months of receipt.
+9.11 We will provide a written explanation for any complaint that is not responded to within six (6) months of receipt.

 When a complaint is upheld